wilkinsonjack1993/state-persist/README.md

 - storageKey: string - The key that will be used for either local or session

-- defaultValue: string - Optional - The default value if no value is present in local/session storage
+- defaultValue: any - Optional - The default value if no value is present in local/session storage.
+Can be any value that can be stringified.